Last updated: 11th January 2019

-Once in a while IHG runs large promotions, such as the recent “Accelerate” promotion.
-These are great opportunities for some to net over 30 000 – 50 000 points in a single promotion.
+Once in a while IHG runs large promotions, such as the recent “Rewards Nights.
+Faster” promotion (formerly known as Accelerate).
+These are great opportunities for some to net over 30 000 – 60 000 points in a single promotion.
 You will need to do the sums, check the value proposition and assess whether it's right for you.

 IHG points are not recommended to be spent for anything other IHG hotel nights, because of the poor conversions to other partners.

 Normal Reward nights

 As mentioned in an above table, rooms are priced anywhere between 10000 – 70000 points.
 As you might expect, the most expensive properties (Intercontinental Hotels) in the major cities will be at the top end of the spectrum.

 PointBreaks was one of IHG’s brightest ideas introduced a couple of years ago.
 Every couple of months a range of hotels across the world have their rewards nights discounted to between 5000-15000 points per night.
 Given how ridiculously easy it is to earn that number, it can make staying at an Intercontinental hotel (normally 50000 – 70000 points per night) a very cheap affair.
 If you use the $105 per 15 000 points trick above, you effectively get a room for $35-$105.